pharmbio/phil_LNP_modelling/README.md

 Authors: Philip J Harrison, Håkan Wieslander, Alan Sabirsh, Johan Karlsson, Victor Malmsjö, Andreas Hellander, Carolina Wählby and Ola Spjuth.

-Note: The LNP data used in the scripts and notebooks is not included in this repository.
+*Note: The LNP data used in the scripts and notebooks is not included in this repository*.

 **1. LNP_CNN_data_prep.ipynb**